cfoust/cy/docs/src/configuration.md

 Because of this, _some API functionality can only be used in a keybinding or action._ This is because some kinds of state, such as the state that `(viewport/*)` family of functions uses to work, only makes sense in the context of a user.

 This is a confusing aspect of `cy` that I plan to improve over time, such as by letting you execute custom code in the context of a client whenever one connects.

+## Error handling

+If an uncaught error is thrown while running Janet code, `cy` will send all connected users a toast with that error and log the error to the `/logs` pane, which you can attach to like any other pane.